pablobastidasv/pablobastidasv.github.io/_posts/2021-11-03-simplest-mariadb-k8s.md

   In some cases I want to deploy a MariaDB server inside k8s but not a real server, with many instances, volumes, high performance configuration, on other words, a non prod MariaDB for local tests/dev.
 Here is the solution that I found for this.
 ---

-Here the k8s yaml file with the service, config map and deployment that allows me to run a MariaDB server in my `docker-desktop` k8s.
+Here the k8s yaml file with the service (_rdbms.yaml_), config map and deployment that allows me to run a MariaDB server in my `docker-desktop` k8s.

 ```
 apiVersion: v1
 kind: ConfigMap
 metadata:
-  name: kopenhagen-rdbms
+  name: my-app-rdbms
   labels:
-    app: kopenhagen
+    app: my-app
     component: database
 data:
   MARIADB_RANDOM_ROOT_PASSWORD: "yes"
-  MARIADB_DATABASE: kopenhagen
+  MARIADB_DATABASE: my-app
-  MARIADB_USER: kopenhagen
+  MARIADB_USER: my-app
   MARIADB_PASSWORD: admin123

 ---